 Bridge the Gap for Autism in Shawano is holding a Speaker Series every second Monday of the month now through April 2019.
 This series brings together parents, caregivers, grandparents, teachers, employers and friends to not only learn about ASD, but to support one another and have conversations about topics such as parenting, nutrition, employment, transitioning to adulthood and more.

-“We’re able to host this fantastic speaker series thanks to a generous donation of a $1,000 grant from the Bright Idea Fund through the Community Foundation for the Fox Valley Region,” said Beth Montour, program assistant for Bridge the Gap.
+“We’re able to host this fantastic speaker series thanks to a generous donation of a $1,000 grant from the Community Vision Fund (formerly the Bright Idea Fund) through the Community Foundation,” said Beth Montour, program assistant for Bridge the Gap.
 “The final session in April will provide a panel discussion with individuals on the autism spectrum to hear the world from their point of view.”